 Another supplement that is believed to play a role in modulating inflammation and immune cells is vitamin D.

-This is a supplement many people have never heard of it, yet it’s one of the most important ones available for providing inflammatory support.
+This is a supplement many people have never heard of, yet it’s one of the most important ones available for providing inflammatory support.